 Emails, notifications and, of course, the urge to scroll, scroll and scroll some more.
-Our phones are a huge source of distraction that not only leads to stress and anxiety, but also takes us away from focusing on what truly matters – being mindful and building relationships with those right in front of us.
+Our phones are a huge source of distraction that not only leads to stress and anxiety, but also takes us away from focusing on what truly matters – being present in the moment and building relationships with those right in front of us.

-5 Happy Phone Habits a Day
+4 Happy Phone Habits a Day

+By using your phone to incorporate positive psychology practices into your daily routine, you can boost positivity.
 Here are five easy ways to use your phone for good, not evil:

 - Invest in relationships – A sense of belonging with others helps bring meaning to life.
 Take just a few minutes out of each day to text a friend or colleague to let them know you are thinking of them and wishing them well.

 - Invest in experiences – Experiences foster more lasting happiness than material things.
 Think about it, you have the anticipation of the experience, then the experience itself, and all the memories of the experience afterward.
 Keep memories of wonderful experiences alive by finding a photo of a fond memory on your phone and texting it to to those who shared in the experience with you for an unexpected pick-me-up for the day.